5 ways to Combat Menopause Hair Loss and Thinning

 So, if your hair is thinning or falling out and you are not sure how to slow it down or stop, you are in the right place.

 In this post, I will try to address why it is happening and how to combat it successfully.

 Always remember - The menopause is a normal part of the life cycle and does not last forever.
 You will get through it and come out on the other side.

-What is responsible to hair loss and thinning ?
+What is responsible for hair loss and thinning ?

 In brief, hormonal fluctuations are responsible for hair loss and thinning during perimenopause and menopause.